COVID-19 Special Event Updates

 The City of Austin wants to provide consistent guidance on what is safe and healthy for individuals, businesses, and organizations.
 Austin Public Health (APH) does not want to only focus on a single number; hospitalizations.
 APH does monitor new hospital admissions as the primary key indicator for staging, but also looks to additional indicators, including positivity rate, doubling time of new cases, and current ICU and ventilator patients.
 Multiple indicators are necessary to guide critical reopening decisions.

 These factors also help determine how APH applies the Austin Public Health Risk-Based Guidelines, which are recommendations for local personal behavior.
-Austin-Travis County is currently in Stage 3.
-In Stage 3, everyone should avoid social gatherings of any size and encourage high-risk individuals to avoid travel, dining, and shopping that is non-essential.
+Austin-Travis County is currently in Stage 4.
+In Stage 4, everyone should avoid social gatherings of greater than 10, and high-risk individuals to avoid travel, dining, and shopping that is non-essential.

 Resources and More Information